codenothing/level-two/packages/core/README.md

 Similar to getMulti, fetches list of values for the identifiers provided, but raises exceptions when values are not found for any id

-### `getMetaMulti(ids: IdentifierType[])`
+### `getEntryMulti(ids: IdentifierType[])`

-Similar to getMulti, gets a a list of meta wrapped entries for the identifiers provided.
+Similar to getMulti, gets a a list of Entry wrapped values for the identifiers provided.
 The "source" indicates at what point the value was retrieved from (local-cache, remote-cache, or worker)

 Exceptions are returned, not raised, and use the "error" source key